-The measurements presented above imply that when the parallel application has a large granularity (thus, requiring infrequent communication or synchronization), the proposed STAGGER algorithm can perform well.
+The measurements presented above imply that when the parallel application has a large granularity (thus, requiring infrequent communication or synchronization), the proposed STAG-GER algorithm can perform better than Plank's version of the Chandy-Lamport algorithm [11].
 As an example of an application with coarse-grain parallelism we present measurements for a simulation program (SIM), in Figure 7.
 The simulation program evaluates the expected execution time of a task when using rollback recovery.
-State size for each process in SIM is approximately 34 Kbyte.
 The simulation program is completely parallelized, and the processes synchronize only at the beginning and at the completion of the simulation.
 This synchronization pattern represents the best possible scenario for staggered checkpointing.
 As seen from Figure 7, the checkpoint overhead for STAGGER remains constant independent of the dimension, as synchronization is very infrequent.
 On the other hand, the overhead for CL/P increases with the dimension.